jyansir/tp-berta/README.md

 The following key features are proposed in this paper:

-- Relative magnitude tokenization (*RMT*), a distributed representation method for continuous values to enhance LM's numerical perception capability.
+- Relative magnitude tokenization (*RMT*): a distributed representation method for continuous values to enhance LM's numerical perception capability.

-- Intra-feature attention (*IFA*), a mechanism to pre-fuse feature-wise information for reasonable tabular feature contexts & model acceleration.
+- Intra-feature attention (*IFA*): a mechanism to pre-fuse feature-wise information for reasonable tabular feature contexts & model acceleration.

-- *TP-BERTa*, a resulting LM pre-trained from RoBERTa with the above features for tabular prediction.
+- *TP-BERTa*: a resulting LM pre-trained from RoBERTa with the above features for tabular prediction.

 ## Project Structure